Flamenco/grav-plugin-quicksave/README.md

 ## To Do

 - [ ] i8n
-- [ ] hide button if user does not have permission
+- [ ] Hide button if user does not have permission
-- [ ] keyboard shortcut
+- [ ] Keyboard shortcut
 - [ ] Create hooks instead of overriding pages.html.twig
+- [X] Do not show button if new page has not been saved
-- [X] clear dirty state if only content changed
+- [X] Clear dirty state if only content changed